aws-samples/aws-kcl-java/README.md

 To run this sample make sure you have Maven and Java installed.

-To build the JAR, ftype following command into your Cloud9 Instance terminal:
+To build the JAR, type following command into your Cloud9 Instance terminal:

 ```
 git clone https://github.com/aws-samples/aws-kcl-java